Consort Pan (Liu Song)

 Consort Pan (潘淑妃, personal name unknown) (died 16 March 453) was an imperial consort during the Chinese Liu Song dynasty.
 She was Emperor Wen's concubine.

 Despite her one-time prominence, little is known about Consort Pan's background.
 Her rank of Shufei was the fourth highest possible rank for imperial consorts at the time.
 She was said to have become Emperor Wen's favorite concubine because of her beauty.
 (A story from the History of Southern Dynasties stated that Emperor Wen liked to travel on a wagon pulled by goats in the palace, and that Consort Pan then attracted the goats by sprinkling salt water on the ground outside her quarters.
 However, this story may be a confusion of what concubines of Emperor Wu of Jin did.)
-She bore him one son, Liu Jun the Prince of Shixing, in 429.
+She had one son with Emperor Wen, Liu Jun the Prince of Shixing, in 429.